stassev/sagemath-multidimensional-integration/README.md

     -   ``func`` -- the integrand.
     -   ``ranges`` -- the integration intervals in each variable as tuples, e.g. (x,0,10),(y,x^2,200).
 Each interval is of the form (variable name, lower bound, upper bound).
-It can only include expressions or numbers.
+It can include expressions or numbers.
 The functional interdependence of the intervals is sorted out internally, and so for the example above one can equivalently pass (y,x^2,200),(x,0,10).